Welcome

 Courses that I Love!

-While I will always feel like I am new to teaching and I am always finding new things to teach about, here are some of my favorites in no order!
+While I will always feel like I am new to teaching and I am always finding new things to teach about, here are some of my favorites in no particular order!

 IS215 Operating Systems – This was a class that had me shaking in my boots before I started teaching it.
 Operating Systems is all about how the computer works, in great detail!
 How does the FAT32 File System store data on the flash drive?
 What is the difference between an interrupt, trap, and an exception in the Operating System?
 These are some of the questions that we answered on our trip through this class.